ewerk/eslint-config/README.md

 - [stylelint](https://stylelint.io/): used for CSS/SCSS files

 The project is currently optimized and tested for Angular projects (>= 14).
 The linting and formatting rules are very strict – maybe too strict for someone, but it is very helpful on working with large teams.
+The toolset and ruleset is completely modular.
+Take what you need.

 The eslint rules are based on [eslint-config-alloy](https://github.com/AlloyTeam/eslint-config-alloy).